 - biological features such as fish and krill.

-Acoustics is a non-invasive way of detecting what lies beneath the ship as it travels through the ocean.
-Because the pings can be sent at rates of around one per second, a very detailed picture is made.
+Acoustics is a non-invasive way of finding out what lies beneath the ship as it travels through the ocean.
+The pings can be sent at rates of around one per second, so a very detailed picture is made.
 This picture is known as an echogram.
-It is built up from a composite of consecutive pings and can be thought of like an image from a digital camera — each pixel of the echogram image represents a small volume of water beneath the ship.
+It is built up from a composite of consecutive pings.
+It can be thought of like an image from a digital camera — each pixel of the echogram image represents a small volume of water beneath the ship.

 For krill, the echogram is used to give information on the location, depth, size and density of aggregations.

-Given that twice as much krill will produce twice as much echo, it is possible to estimate the amount of krill in the water using acoustics.
+Twice as much krill will produce twice as much echo.
+This makes it possible to estimate the amount of krill in the water using acoustics.

-The only thing we need to know is how much echo a single krill produces, and this can be done by direct measurement or theoretical modelling.
+The only thing we need to know is how much echo a single krill produces.
+This can be done by direct measurement or theoretical modelling.
 We have applied this principle to estimate the distribution and abundance of krill in the waters off East Antarctica, covering a total area of 2.2 million km².

-- help us understand where and when krill are found
+- helps us to understand where and when krill are found

-- enable the Convention on the Conservation of Antarctic Marine Living Resources (CCAMLR) to set precautionary catch limits for the expanding krill fishery.
+- enables the Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR) to set precautionary catch limits for the expanding krill fishery.